Bar (unit): Usage

-Many engineers worldwide use the bar as a unit of pressure because, in much of their work, using pascals would involve using very large numbers.
+Engineers commonly use the bar as a unit of pressure because using pascals would involve using very large numbers.
 In measurement of vacuum and in vacuum engineering, residual pressures are typically given in millibar, although torr or millimetre of mercury (mmHg) were historically common.

 Pressures resulting from deflagrations are often expressed in units of bar.

 In the automotive field, turbocharger boost is often described in bar outside the United States.
 Tire pressure is often specified in bar.
 In hydraulic machinery components are rated to the maximum system oil pressure, which is typically in hundreds of bar.
 For example, 300 bar is common for industrial fixed machinery.

 In the maritime ship industries, pressures in piping systems, such as cooling water systems, is often measured in bar.

 Unicode has characters for "mb", "bar" and ミリバール ("millibar" spelt in katakana), but they exist only for compatibility with legacy Asian encodings and are not intended to be used in new documents.

 The kilobar, equivalent to 100 MPa, is commonly used in geological systems, particularly in experimental petrology.

 The abbreviations "bar(a)" and "bara" are sometimes used to indicate absolute pressures, and "bar(g)" and "barg" for gauge pressures.
 The usage is deprecated but still prevails in the oil industry (often by capitalized "BarG" and "BarA").
 As gauge pressure is relative to the current ambient pressure, which may vary in absolute terms by about 50 mbar, "BarG" and "BarA" are not interconvertible.
 Fuller descriptions such as "gauge pressure of 2 bars" or "2-bar gauge" are recommended.